timebertt/kubernetes-controller-sharding/webhosting-operator/README.md

 ## Sample Operator Requirements

-In order to demonstrate and evaluate the proposed sharding design, an operator is needed that fulfills the following requirements:
+To demonstrate and evaluate the proposed sharding design, an operator is needed that fulfills the following requirements:

 - it should be composed of a single controller for one (custom) resource
 - in addition to watching its own resources, it needs to watch other relevant objects (e.g. owned objects) as well